 We flock to living rooms for watching our favorite shows.
 Even Psychologists claim that watching our favorite shows fills the need of having a social connection.
 Since it is the age of information, therefore, channels such as National Geographic, Discovery, and that of History serve as an array of interesting concepts, facts, and figures to us.
 Besides news and documentaries, it serves as a major source of creativity through DIY projects on various platforms.

 Recently, there has been a paradigm shift in the number of ways for accessing these modes of information and entertainment.
-Projectors were, at first, used as a commercial or business device.
+Projectors were, at first, used as commercial or business devices.
 Now, they have replaced the need for building an elaborate home theatre system.

-Moreover, the digital revolution has made it possible to receive the streaming content wirelessly with the help of projectors.
-The short-throw type projector has this remarkable feature of measuring diagonal thus fills up a larger size screen just like a typical wide-angle lens.
+Moreover, the digital revolution has made it possible to receive streaming content wirelessly with the help of projectors.
+The short-throw type projector has this remarkable feature of measuring diagonal thus filling up a larger size screen just like a typical wide-angle lens.